nasimreza72/nasimreza72/README.md

-- 🔭 I’m currently working on my final Project for my fullstack web development training at the DCI
+- 🔭 I’m currently working on my final Project for my fullstack web development training at DCI Berlin.
-- 🌱 I’m currently learning all things of the internet
 - 📫 How to reach me: nasimreza72@yahoo.com
 - 😄 Pronouns: He